-A standalone primary school will open in the north east, offering the Cambridge primary curriculum, a focus on creativity and outdoor learning, and fees of less than $16,000 per year.
+A standalone primary school in the north east, offering the Cambridge primary curriculum and the IPC, a focus on creativity and outdoor learning, and fees of less than $20,000 per year.

 Describing itself as a “small school with big aspirations”, The Grange promises to offer “a broadly-British style of education for children of primary school age”.
-Its fees are nearly half of that charged by other international schools in Singapore.
+There’s a strong creative focus in The Grange curriculum, and it offers a more relaxed alternative to the very rigorous academic nature of some international and local schools in Singapore.

 Which schools offer an affordable education in Singapore?
 Click here.

-The Grange is owned by Crestar Education Group, the parent company of Kinderland, which has a large network of pre-schools in Singapore; this will be the group's first international primary school.
-Crestar explained the decision to open a new school, saying:
+The Grange is owned by Crestar Education Group, which has a network of more than 120 pre-school, childcare, and adult education centres across Singapore, China, Malaysia, Indonesia, Bangladesh, Cambodia, and Vietnam; this is the group's first international primary school.
+Crestar's three pre-school brands – Kinderland, ELFA, and NurtureStars – feed into The Grange.
+Crestar explained the decision to open this school, saying:

 "We have had countless enquiries from parents over the years about pathways beyond our pre-school service.
 Many of them have expressed a desire to see the culture and creative philosophy in Kinderland continue into the next learning phase of their children.”

-At the helm of the school is director Ronald Stones, a British educator with more than 30 years' teaching experience in South East Asia; previous roles include principal at Tanglin Trust School.
-The founding head teacher will be Jenifer Worthington, an Australian with past leadership roles in schools across Singapore, Indonesia, Hong Kong, Philippines and Switzerland.
+At the helm of the school is director Ronald Stones, a British educator with more than 30 years' teaching experience in South East Asia; his previous roles include principal at Tanglin Trust School.

 The Grange has a three-acre campus along Yio Chu Kang Road, between Serangoon and Ang Mo Kio.
 Located away from the hustle and bustle of the city centre, the school is in a quieter, residential corner of Singapore – and close to other international schools including AIS and SAIS.

-This small campus may feel understated compared to some other larger international schools, but it promises to be cosy, welcoming and authentic.
-Also, with its vegetable plots, butterfly garden and natural wildlife, the school is able to offer plenty of rich outdoor experiences.
+This small campus may feel understated compared to some other larger international schools, but it feels cosy, welcoming, and authentic.
+Also, with its vegetable plots, butterfly garden, and natural wildlife, the school is able to offer plenty of rich outdoor experiences.
 There is no school nurse on site.

 Admission and fees

-Annual tuition fees are among the lowest in Singapore at $15,840.
-There are no hidden extras, apart from an enrolment fee of $3,080, but students do have to bring in their own packed lunch.
+Annual tuition fees are among the lowest in Singapore at $18,988 for 2022 (they have been reduced from $21,337 in 2021).
+There are no hidden extras, apart from an enrolment fee of $2,000 and application fee of $500, but students do have to bring in their own packed lunch.